mahmoud/sedimental/entries/glom_restructured_data.md

 for some new requirements.

 Our astronomers want to focus in on the Solar system, and represent planets as a list.
-Let's make a list of names:
+Let's restructure the data to make a list of names:

 ```python
 target = {'system': {'planets': [{'name': 'earth'}, {'name': 'jupiter'}]}}